chronosphereio/calyptia-fluentd-benchmark-aws-environment/in_tail_bench/in_tail_bench_result/RESULT.md

 VMS usages on supervisor are almost same in both of agents.

-#### Private Bytes Set usage -- Worker
+#### VMS usage -- Worker

 ![Compare with VMS Set usage on supervisor](LinePlot-VMS_usage_on_worker.png)

-Working Set usages on worker denote the same tendency per agents (td-agent vs. calyptia-fluentd).
+VMS usages on worker denote the same tendency per agents (td-agent vs. calyptia-fluentd).
 Calyptia-Fluentd uses slightly more Working Set.

 ## Conclusion